allangg107/GPA_S_NS_Calculator/README.md

 Press 'Calculate' to see your impacted grade.

-Colleges are allowing students to change their grading option during extraordinary quarters (due to the pandemic) and this simple app enables you to more easily see the impact on S/NSing your grade to see if it is worth doing.
+Colleges are allowing students to change their grading option during extraordinary quarters (due to the pandemic) and this simple app enables you to more easily see the impact of S/NSing your grade to see if it is worth doing.

 Written in Python and requires Kivy (pip install kivy).